Seanjohnferesi/Module_02_SEAFER25532_FTO2506_GroupB_Seanjohnferesi_SDF01/README.md

 ## 🎯 About Me

-- 🧠 I have a solid understanding of ==HTML, CSS, & JavaScript== and planning to put it into action.
+- 🧠 I have a solid understanding of **HTML, CSS, & JavaScript** and planning to put it into action.
-- 🎓 Currently learning ==GitHub== and getting cormfotable with ==Version Control==.
+- 🎓 Currently learning **GitHub** and getting cormfotable with **Version Control**.
-- 🎮 I love video games and games in general, my first ever basic project was a ==Rock, Paper, Scissors== game.
+- 🎮 I love video games and games in general, my first ever basic project was a **Rock, Paper, Scissors** game.
-- 🔥 Passdionate about tech, learning how things work & buuilding cool stuff like ==Games== etc.
+- 🔥 Passionate about tech, learning how things work & building cool stuff like ==Games== etc.
-- 👁️ I love reading ==Light Novels & Watching Anime==
+- 👁️ I love reading **Light Novels & Watching Anime**

 ---